callysto/training-manual-live/best-practices.md

 from math import cos as cosine
 ```

 This should probably be avoided in most cases, especially with standard Python libraries.
-The standard names will be easy to search for help on outside of Callysto.
+The standard names will be easy to search for help outside of Callysto.
 The local names you might make up won't.
 However, there are cases where this may be useful.
 For example, if you find a rather obscure library with poorly named functions that nevertheless has one function (also poorly named) that's really, really useful, importing it this way would likely improve the readability of your code.

 ### Wildcard Imports